instructa/browser-echo/README.md

-# Browser Echo → Terminal (dev‑only)
+# Browser Echo

-Stream browser `console.*` logs to your dev terminal with colors, stack traces, batching, and (Vite-only) optional file logging.
+Stream browser `console.*` logs to your dev terminal and optional file logging.

 `browser-echo` makes it easy for you (and your AI coding assistant) to read client-side logs directly in the server terminal during development.

+## Features

+🤖 **AI Coding Assistant Support** - Perfect for Cursor AI, Claude Code, GitHub Copilot CLI, Gemini CLI, and other code editors that read terminal output

+🚀 **Framework Support** - React, Vue, Nuxt 3/4, Next.js, TanStack Start, Vite-based frameworks, and custom setups

 No production impact.
 Providers enable this across frameworks by injecting a tiny client patch and exposing a dev-only HTTP endpoint.